alaffin12/stackedit/Caught by Stradh.md

 >And it knows you're coming.

 #### What's Really Going On Here
 The Amber Temple in Barovia is the physical manifestation of the metaphysical concept - the essence of the Demiplanes of Dread themselves.
-In truth there is an equivalent of the Amber Temple in every one of the domains of Ravenloft - one for every Dread Lord, built
+In truth there is an equivalent of the Amber Temple in every one of the domains of Ravenloft - one for every Dread Lord, built upon a foundation of the fears, regrets, obsessions and the nature of their prison made manifest.

 ## Food and Drink in Barovia
 ### Foods in Barovia